RESTful web-services in JSIDPlay2

 Example:

-Insert next cart for a Player running as a RTMP live video stream.
+Insert the next disk for the emulator running as a RTMP live video stream.

 Example:

-Insert next disk for a Player running as a RTMP live video stream.
+Press joystick 1/2 for the emulator running as a RTMP live video stream.

 Example: